 - Key areas you can request flexibility in when negotiating a settlement

-- 5 tips for crafting a reasonable – and achievable – remediation and compliance timeline
+- 5 tips for crafting a reasonable – and achievable – remediation and compliance timeline from our California ADA compliance checklist

 And for a more in-depth review of the topic, check out the full-length ADA Demand Letters and Settlements – Lessons Learned whitepaper.